 How long until I can swim or bike?

 Swimming with the legs immobilized (pull buoy between the knees, no kick) typically becomes possible at Week 4–6 once the wounds are fully sealed and the surgeon clears submersion.
-Stationary cycling (unloaded, gentle resistance) usually opens up around the same time.
+My own first real swim came at Week 8: straight-line freestyle with a gentle kick only — a hard kick still hurt, and breaststroke was off the table because the whip kick loads the hip and adductors directly.
+By Week 10 both freestyle and breaststroke felt OK for the first time, though breaststroke still causes more discomfort than freestyle and stays gentle, as the whip-kick mechanics predict.
+Stationary cycling (unloaded, gentle resistance) usually opens up around the same time; my first genuinely sweaty spin session came at Week 10 — seated cycling keeps the body-weight load off the healing leg and pedals the femur at a fraction of the force walking puts through it, so the effort can run high while the bone load stays low.
 Outdoor cycling depends on bone union, balance, and crash risk — typically much later, often after Month 3–4.
 The swim engine and bike engine carry most of the early fitness work during the running drought.

 Ready to Train Smarter?